The story of Project What If

 - Medlock Charitable Trust

 - An anonymous funder and local individual donors

 Inspiring Science Fund

 Wellcome exists to improve health by helping great ideas to thrive.
-They support researchers, take on big health challenges, campaign for better science, and help everyone get involved with science and health research.
-They are a politically and financially independent foundation.
+We support researchers, we take on big health challenges, we campaign for better science, and we help everyone get involved with science and health research.
+We are a politically and financially independent foundation.

-UK Research and Innovation (UKRI), brings together the seven UK research councils, Innovate UK and a new organisation, Research England, working closely with its partner organisations in the devolved administrations of the UK Government.
-The scheme is co-funded by the Department for Business, Energy & Industrial Strategy (BEIS), UK Research and Innovation (UKRI) and Wellcome.
+UK Research and Innovation (UKRI), brings together the 7 UK research councils, Innovate UK and a new organisation, Research England, working closely with its partner organisations in the devolved administrations of the UK Government.

 About The National Lottery Heritage Fund

 Using money raised by the National Lottery, we Inspire, lead and resource the UK’s heritage to create positive and lasting change for people and communities, now and in the future. www.heritagefund.org.uk.